 For example, the Female Founders Fund provides early-stage funding in areas where women-led startups have historically had significant impact, including e-commerce, web-enabled products and services, marketplaces that connect buyers and sellers, and platforms (i.e. disruptive networks and communities connected via technology solutions.)

 According to its website, the fund also seeks to create a network for female founders to share knowledge.

 Goldman Sachs in 2018 also invested $500 million into private- and late-stage, women-founded, women-owned, or women-led companies.
-The “Launch With GS” program will enable client investors to either invest in late-state companies or provide seed capital for women.
+The “Launch With GS” program will enable client investors to either invest in late-stage companies or provide seed capital for women, black, LatinX, and other diverse entrepreneurs.
 A key component of the program is networking, bringing together investors, entrepreneurs, non-profits, and other leaders (both men and women) to nurture and grow new businesses.

 “We believe fostering a community will, over time, help increase the pipeline of investment opportunities in women-led businesses,” said Stephanie Cohen, Goldman Sachs’ chief strategy officer, in a statement.
 “We also hope it makes a difference for women who have big ideas, but find themselves cut out of the funding ecosystem.”

 If you’re not prepared to commit a portion of your portfolio to women-focused stocks, there are still plenty of ways to put your money to work.